corneliajohnson/corneliajohnson/README.md

 #### I am full-stack software developer who builds applications with HTML, CSS, JavaScript, ReactJs, C# and other tools/technologies.
 I enjoy creating technology that can benefit any user.
 I am always looking for ways to complete projects and willing to learn any technology that is best for the end goal.

-#### I learned management skills through my responsibilities in the military.
+#### I gained management skills through my responsibilities in the military.
 More importantly, I also learned how important it is to be a team player.
 I understand the importance of planning, communication.
 That awareness has lead me complete task timely and resourcefully.

 ## Techonolgies
 ![](https://img.shields.io/badge/C%23-239120l?style=for-the-badge&logo=c-sharp&logoColor=white&color=651D22)